-Nearly everyone who comes to see New York dermatologist Robert Anolik has a question about pores (he blames Instagram filters and magnifying mirrors).
+Nearly everyone who comes to see New York dermatologist Robert Anolik has a question about facial pores (he blames Instagram filters and magnifying mirrors).
 Fortunately, Anolik, a clinical assistant professor of dermatology at the NYU School of Medicine, has plenty of solutions for enlarged pores—both at home and in the office.

 A Q&A on Pores with Robert Anolik, MD